-Ms. Tan Sin Yen, female, a Malaysian Citizen, aged 36, is the Acting Head of Finance Department of the Group.
-She joined the Group in 2017 as Finance Executive and was appointed to her current role in 2019.
+Ms. Tan Meow Yee, female, a Malaysian Citizen, aged 32, is the Finance Assistant Manager of the Group.
+She joined the Group in 2019 as Finance Executive and was appointed to her current role in 2022.
 She is responsible for the statutory reporting, corporate governance, financial planning and accounting functions of the Group.
-Ms. Tan graduated with an Advanced Diploma of Finance Accounting from Tunku Abdul Rahman College.
-She began her career as an auditor in a local audit firm before moving to manufacturing industry.
-She later joined a public listed company where she has gained exposure in financial planning and accounting functions.
+Ms. Tan graduated with Bachelor of Accounting Information System (Hons.) at University Utara Malaysia and is currently completing ACCA courses.
+She began her career as an auditor in a local audit firm followed with experience in a trading company before moving to manufacturing industry.